lingeringwillx/sims2py/README.md

 **read_str(file, length=0)**

 Reads a string from *file*.
 If the length is larger than zero, then it reads *length* bytes from *file* and returns the string.
 Otherwise, it keeps reading until it reaches a null termination and returns the string.
+The function expects a *BytesIO* file.

 **write_str(file, string, null_term=False)**